Take A Break From Stress

-Take a Break From Stress As a life coach I hear a lot about stress.
+As a therapist and emotional intelligence coach, I hear a lot about stress.
 Whether I’m sitting with my clients in my office in Denver, or working with people for online life coaching the same themes come up: work, traffic, time, kids, family, money.
 When you think about stress, what do you usually think about?
 Same?

-However, when you learn skills and strategies to manage stress on the inside you can live through the same life experiences but feel much differently about them.
-Believe it or not, it is possible to learn how to manage yourself in such a way that you can maintain your inner zen no matter what is going on around you.
+However, when you learn skills and strategies to manage emotions and stress on the inside you can live through the same life experiences but feel much differently about them.
+Believe it or not, it is possible to learn how to manage yourself in such a way that you can maintain your inner zen and regain inner peace no matter what is going on around you.

-Here’s some advice from a life coach and therapist with many years of experience in helping people develop more life satisfaction: you don’t have to feel this way.
-I believe that we are more stressed than ever before.
+Here’s some advice: you don’t have to feel this way.
+It is possible to manage stress and stay stress free.
+I believe that we are more stressed than ever before, and you probably struggle with knowing what to do when you feel overwhelmed.
 Our lives tend to be overloaded and overstimulated, so much so, that we begin to feel like being stressed out is normal.
 We are being bombarded with constant stimulus and take very little time to recover and rest.
 Simply put, being stressed stinks, so making time to relax and relieve our stress every day is more important now than ever!

 Stress Management Tips

 Learning how to take a break from stress can improve your life satisfaction.
 The first is to develop self-awareness around your stress patterns and learn ways to relax your mind and body each day by using mindfulness skills.